samierouf/multinational-retail-data-centralisation68/README.md

 ## Project information
 ### data_utils.py
-contains the code that is used to connet to the databases.
+Contains code used to connect to databases.
 ### data_extraction.py
-contains the code that is used to extract the data from its different locations
+Contains code for extracting data from different locations.
 ### data_cleaning.py
-contains the code that is used to clean and process the data after extraction.
+Contains code for cleaning and processing data after extraction.
 ### SQL_code
-contains the code for devloping the star based schemea and the code for queerying the datat to find specific information.
+Contains code for developing the star-based schema and querying data to find specific information.
 ## Project steps
-this projects can be broken down into 4 key milestone.
+This project can be broken down into 4 key milestones.
 ### Milestone 1
 This milestone is all about setting up the python environment, the sales_data  database , creating the YAMAL  files that are going to hold the credentials for uploading and dowloading databases and having an accese to AWS CLI vi access keys for an IamUser account.